 FACIES MAP OF THE MISSISSIPPIAN REEF TERRAIN: Map after Henry, 1982.

 It is tempting to want to correlate these Barnett-enclosed reefs with outcrops of the Chappel Limestone in Central Texas, but that concept is not valid.
-In San Saba County, researchers have documented an unconformity between the Barnett and the type Chappel.
-Conodonts have confirmed the true Chappel to be early Mississippian (Kinderhookian and perhaps early Osagean) and the overlying Barnett to be Late Mississippian (Meramecian and Chesterian).
+In San Saba County, researchers on the outcrop have documented an unconformity between the Barnett and the type Chappel.
+Conodonts have confirmed the true Chappel to be early Mississippian (Kinderhookian and perhaps early Osagean) and the overlying Barnett to be Late Mississippian (Chesterian and perhaps late Meramecian).
 In popular useage the reefs are informally known as "Mississippi(an) reefs," and that practice is not likely to change anytime soon.

 Distribution of these reefs or, more properly, reef cores, appears to be fairly random, suggesting that they developed upon a relatively featureless and shallow shelf.
 Some, if not most, of the reefs probably began under shoaling conditions caused by the slightly uneven topography of the eroded Ordovician surface.
 Few of the reef cores exceed one-half square mile in areal extent, and they may occur either individually or, less frequently, as two or three discrete reef pinnacles clustered together.